pflanze/better-qmail-remote/README.md

 better-qmail-remote tries to use sane defaults, so the only files needed are the key(s), which are expected to be found under the glob `/var/qmail/control/dkim/*.key`.
 The file name without the dot and suffix is taken to be the selector name.
+For every key file, `qmail-remote` also looks for the following files and if present uses their contents (just their first line, usually) instead of the defaults:

+    * `$selector.c`: the method, default: `simple`

 There is also a left-over from the old way how the original project better-qmail-remote is based on was configured, see the "XML config